Crooked, Messy, & A Little Dangerous

 The answer is the creek to your right.
 The sun that peaks through the tree.
 The direction the water runs.
 A knowledge of how to read the land and where it is you’re trying to end up.

-When I stood in among the confused landscape that I knew was just out of earshot of the campsite we were trying to find again, I knew a few things: one, the creek was on our right side, and our camp was along that same creek further north (so I had to keep that on my right side); two, I knew the approximate distance from the creek that the campsite was and how close to the creek was; and three, I knew that somewhere along the way, a trail would open up that followed the creek past a tree with old items found among the old logging camps that littered the creek.
+When I stood among the confused landscape, I knew a few things: one, the creek was on our right side, and our camp was along that same creek further north (so I had to keep that on my right side); two, I knew the approximate distance from the creek that the campsite was and how close to the creek we were; and three, I knew that somewhere along the way, a trail would open up that followed the creek past a tree with old items found among the old logging camps that littered the creek.

-With those things in mind, I went backwards, moved a hundred yards or so west and followed the more open areas (because there had once been a trail and rhododendron take years to grow large enough to trap you) until I saw my dad come up over a rise, signaling that I was home and on the right path back to our camp.
+With those things in mind, I went backwards, moved a hundred yards or so west away from the creek while keeping it in sight.
+I followed the more open areas (because there had once been a trail and rhododendron take years to grow large enough to trap you) until I saw my dad come up over a rise, signaling that I was home and on the right path back to our camp.

 And that was enough.